Slurm job priorities#

 - The user's Fairshare.

 Slurm has a fair-share system in place that is meant to influence the job priority based on how many computing resources the account has been allocated, and how many resources have been consumed.
-In other words, the share represents the share of the cluster each account is "entitled to", and is a normalized value between 0.0 and 1.0.
-Premium accounts have the same share, and free accounts have a lower share.
-This share is then shared amongst the users in the same account.
-The fairshare value changes based on the utilisation of the cluster.
-Therefore more a user runs, the more their account's fairshare value will diminish.
+In other words, the share represents the part of the cluster each account is "entitled to," normalized between 0.0 and 1.0.
+Premium accounts all have the same share.
+This share is then distributed amongst the users in the same account and it changes based on the cluster usage.
+The more jobs a user runs, the lower their fairshare value will be.

 In addition, there is a half-life decay factor in play that takes into account past usage only up to a certain point in time.
-Therefore, a user's usage will decay to half its original value after this half-life decay period.
-In other words, if for instance an account would make no usage of the cluster for two weeks (using the default half-life decay of 1 week), their fairshare would "recover" to its full amount automatically.
+A user's usage will decay to half its value after this half-life decay period, typically one week.
+In other words, if for instance an account does not use the cluster for two weeks, their computed usage will fall to a quarter of what it was before those two weeks.

 While the fairshare factor, and therefore job priority, works on a per-account basis, the usage will also affect the priorities within the same account.
-Two users using the same account will have different fairshare and priorities.
-Another consequence of the fairshare working on a per-account basis is the fact that the usage that one user does on an account has an impact on all users of the same account: as the account's usage goes up, the fairshare factor will correspondingly go down.
+Two users using the same account will have different fairshare and priorities, based on their personal usages.
+Another consequence of the fairshare working on a per-account basis is that the usage of one member of an account has an impact on all users of the same account: as the account's usage goes up, the fairshare factor will correspondingly go down for everyone in that account.

 Slurm job priorities can be queried using the sprio